jpsca/properform/docs/docs/formsets.md

 a `FormSet` is a special kind of `Field` that represents a list of forms, to create or edit several items, in the same page, at once.

-Now that you have a `FormSet` you can iterate over the forms in it and display them as you would with a regular form.
+Now that you have a formset you can iterate over the forms in it and display them as you would with a regular form.

 In the console: